National Standards of China

 The National Standards of the People's Republic of China (中华人民共和国国家标准 (Zhōnghuá rénmín gònghéguó guójiā biāozhǔn)), coded as GB, are the standards issued by the Standardization Administration of China under the authorization of Article 10 of the Standardization Law of the People's Republic of China.

-According to Article 2, national standards are divided into mandatory national standards and recommended national standards.
+According to Article 2 of the Standardization Law, national standards are divided into mandatory national standards and recommended national standards.
 Mandatory national standards are prefixed "GB".
 Recommended national standards are prefixed "GB/T".
 Guidance technical documents are prefixed with "GB/Z", but are not legally part of the national standard system.

 Mandatory national standards are the basis for the product testing which products must undergo during the China Compulsory Certificate (CCC or 3C) certification.
 If there is no corresponding mandatory national standard, CCC is not required.

+Nomenclature

+A Chinese standard code has three parts: the prefix, the sequential number, and the year number.
+For example, GB 2312-1980 refers to the national compulsory standard (GB), sequential number 2312, revision year 1980.

+Besides the national standard repository, China allows the registration of standards by industry/trade, by localities (DB, Dìfāng Biāozhǔn, "local standard"), by associations (T), or by an individual company (Q).
+The overall prefix number-year format is retained.

+Copyright and availability

+Under the first clause of Article 5 of the Copyright Law of the People's Republic of China, compulsory standards are not copyrightable as they fall under "other documents of a legislative, administrative or judicial nature".
+In 1999, the Supreme People's Court ruled that although compulsory standards do not enjoy copyright protections, publishing houses can be given exclusive, sui generis rights to publish a compulsory standard.

+The Standardization Administration operates a website for obtaining digital copies of the standards (excluding those dealing with food safety, environment protection, and civil engineering).
+The availability is broken down as follows (as of October 2023):